GameCult/Aetheria-Economy/README.md

 ##### spawn

+Creates a new entity under your control

+Prerequisites:

+- Sector is selected
+- Sector is populated (Sector tab is open)

 Arguments:

 - Entity type: needs to be "ship", "station" or "turret"
 - Hull name (optional): selects the hull of the spawned entity by name
 - Gear List (optional): every additional argument specifies a Gear item to install

+##### newzone

+Replaces the current zone with a new one, randomizing the ID and contents

+Prerequisites:

+- Sector is selected

+Arguments: None

 ### Galaxy Editor